Forty Seven (NASDAQ:FTSV) Lifted to “Hold” at ValuEngine

-ValuEngine upgraded shares of Forty Seven (NASDAQ:FTSV) from a sell rating to a hold rating in a research note issued to investors on Thursday, ValuEngine reports.
+ValuEngine upgraded shares of Forty Seven (NASDAQ:FTSV) from a sell rating to a hold rating in a report published on Thursday morning, ValuEngine reports.

-A number of other research firms have also recently weighed in on FTSV.
-SunTrust Banks cut Forty Seven from a buy rating to a hold rating and lifted their price target for the company from $55.00 to $95.50 in a report on Tuesday, March 3rd.
-Mizuho cut Forty Seven from a buy rating to a neutral rating and set a $95.50 price target on the stock. in a report on Wednesday, March 4th.
-Morgan Stanley cut Forty Seven from an overweight rating to an equal weight rating and lifted their price target for the company from $45.00 to $95.50 in a report on Tuesday, March 3rd.
-Credit Suisse Group reaffirmed an outperform rating and set a $18.00 price target (up previously from $15.00) on shares of Forty Seven in a report on Thursday, December 5th.
-Finally, Guggenheim cut Forty Seven from a buy rating to a neutral rating in a report on Tuesday, March 3rd.
-Eight investment analysts have rated the stock with a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Forty Seven currently has a consensus rating of Hold and an average target price of $69.86.
+A number of other brokerages have also weighed in on FTSV.
+Oppenheimer upped their target price on shares of Forty Seven from to and gave the stock an outperform rating in a research report on Friday, January 17th.
+SunTrust Banks lowered shares of Forty Seven from a buy rating to a hold rating and upped their target price for the stock from $55.00 to $95.50 in a research report on Tuesday, March 3rd.
+Canaccord Genuity lowered shares of Forty Seven from a buy rating to a hold rating in a research report on Tuesday, March 3rd.
+Roth Capital lowered shares of Forty Seven from a buy rating to a neutral rating and set a target price for the company. in a research report on Monday, March 2nd.
+Finally, Morgan Stanley lowered shares of Forty Seven from an overweight rating to an equal weight rating and increased their price objective for the company from $45.00 to $95.50 in a research report on Tuesday, March 3rd.
+Eight equities research analysts have rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the stock.
+Forty Seven presently has an average rating of Hold and an average target price of $69.86.

 Forty Seven Inc, a clinical-stage immuno-oncology company, focuses on developing therapies to activate macrophages for the treatment of cancer.
 It is developing 5F9, a humanized IgG4 subclass monoclonal antibody against CD47 that is in Phase 1b/2 clinical trials used for the treatment of cancer; FSI-189, an antibody that binds to SIRPa; and FSI-174, an anti-cKIT antibody.